 If you are based in one of the Research Institutes (ie IMB), please check our detailed instructions to access your data.

 The UQ SMB file servers make collections accessible via the "R:" drive (on the UQ networks), SSH access is available at “data.qriscloud.org.au” (under “/data”).
 Should you need high performance SMB access from instruments and large data generating devices from a Windows/Linux workstation or instrument, your collections can be mounted on high performance SMB file servers upon request.
-A service representative will contact you to help you with the on-boarding procedures for high performance file serving infrastructure.
+A service representative will contact you to help you with the on-boarding procedures for high performance file serving infrastructure and can provide an tailored experience for your high performance workflows, depending upon where your instruments are located and your data movement needs.

 More information is available on the QRIScloud portal at https://www.qriscloud.org.au/support/qriscloud-documentation/93-using-qrisdata-collections.